 Montana is home to over 400 bird species across an astonishing diversity of habitats.

-This long-standing, community event celebrates Montana’ native bird species and typically draws hundreds of wildlife enthusiasts from across the state and beyond.
+This long-standing, community event celebrates Montana’s native bird species and typically draws hundreds of wildlife enthusiasts from across the state and beyond.

-Our 20th annual bird festival is co-sponsored by American Prairie Reserve.
+Our 21st annual bird festival is co-sponsored by American Prairie Reserve.
 Click the link to learn more about the reserve and the remarkable region known as Montana’s Glaciated Plains.